lkiesow/leihs-wiki/leihs-Admin-Guide.md

 6. Create the temporary directories that are necessary for e.g. image uploads, temporary files etc. Make sure to create these directories so that the leihs user has write permission to them.

         $ cd /home/leihs/leihs-n.n.n
-        $ mkdir -p ./public/images/attachments ./tmp/sessions ./tmp/cache
+        $ mkdir -p ./public/images/attachments ./public/attachments ./tmp/sessions ./tmp/cache ./log
-        $ chown -R leihs ./public/images/attachments ./tmp/sessions ./tmp/cache
+        $ chown -R leihs ./public/images/attachments ./public/attachments ./tmp/sessions ./tmp/cache
-        $ chmod -R ug=rwx,o=rx ./public/images/attachments ./tmp/sessions ./tmp/cache
+        $ chmod -R ug=rwx,o=rx ./public/images/attachments ./public/attachments ./tmp/sessions ./tmp/cache

     For production environments: The execute flag seems to be needed in order for Apache to be able to write logs and upload images.
 Be sure to check 'x' is set, if no log gets written / you get an error while uploading images.
 DBR, Leihs 3.34.0

-    Note: the pre-existing directory `./log` will need write permission for logs to be written as well.
+    Note: the directory `./log` will need write permission for logs to be written as well.
 It is useful for debugging but should not be given write permission in production, as the resultant logs are quite verbose and take lots of space over time.

         $ cd /home/leihs/leihs-n.n.n
         $ chown -R leihs ./log